-280 5.1 Climatological analysis
+5.1 Climatological analysis

-The previous section showed that most of the PV changes occur inside the cyclone, but yet a significant amount of PV is produced in the environment and particularly in interaction with orography.
+The previous section showed that most of the PV changes occur inside the cyclone, but yet a significant amount of PV is produced in the environment and particularly in interactions with orography.
 Here, we use the trajectory data from all cyclones in ERA5 to identify distinct regions in the Mediterranean that systematically modify PV in Mediterranean cyclones.
-Therefore, Fig. 7 shows the absolute frequency of large PV changes greater or equal to 0.15 PVU h^{-1} (positive changes in Fig. 7a.b: 285 negative changes in Fig. 7c,d), within the cyclone (Fig. 7a,c) and in the environment (Fig. 7b,d).
+Therefore, Fig. 7 shows the absolute frequency of large PV changes greater than or equal to $0.15 \text{ PVU}\text{h}^{-1}$ (positive changes in Fig. 7a,b; negative changes in Fig. 7c, d) within the cyclone (Fig. 7a, c) and in the environment (Fig. 7b, d).
 The figure indicates that large PV changes (positive and negative) are less frequent in cyclones than in the environment.
 However, especially over the Mediterranean Sea, large PV production predominantly occurs within the cyclones (Fig. 7a).
-Furthermore, positive PV modifications inside the cyclone are significantly more frequent than negative ones (Fig. 7a,c).
-Thus they account for an overall strong PV gain inside the cyclone, as shown in Fig. 6b.
-In contrast, for trajectories in the environment there are only a few 290 areas over land, where PV is significantly more frequently produced than destroyed.
+Furthermore, positive PV modifications inside the cyclone are significantly more frequent than negative ones (Fig. 7a, c).
+Thus, they account for an overall strong PV gain inside the cyclone, as shown in Fig. 6b.
+In contrast, for trajectories in the environment there are only a few areas over land where PV is significantly more frequently produced than destroyed.
 Hence, in the environment, PV is almost evenly frequently produced and destroyed.
-However, in absolute values, PV production is slightly higher and thus the averaged apve(t) shows a modest increase with time (Fig. 6b).
-It is important to note, that near the Atlas mountains large PV changes in the cyclone are relatively as frequent as over the western Alps, i.e., when air parcels pass over the western Alps or the Atlas mountains they are evenly likely to gain $\geq 0.15 \,\mathrm{PVU}$ (not shown).
-However, there are fewer cyclones over Morocco and

-295 Algeria and thus the absolute PV production frequencies are relatively low (Fig. 7a).
+However, in absolute values, PV production is slightly higher, and thus, the averaged apve(t) shows a modest increase with time (Fig. 6b).
+It is important to note that near the Atlas Mountains large PV changes in the cyclone are relatively as frequent as over the western Alps; i.e., when air parcels pass over the western Alps or the Atlas Mountains they are evenly likely to gain $\geq$ 0.15 PVU (not shown).
+However, there are fewer cyclones over Morocco and Algeria, and thus, the absolute PV production frequencies are relatively low (Fig. 7a).